swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/community_discussions.md

 Meetings will be hosted on a Zoom videoconference, linked via the [community discussions Etherpad](http://pad.carpentries.org/community-discussions).

 Each session must have at least one host (although two hosts are preferred).
 Any experienced instructor is welcome to host, but hosts are encouraged to join the Instructor Development Committee.

 - Sign on as close to the start time as you can.
 - Confirm that your fellow host is present (if there is one) and who will be leading/taking notes
 - (Optional) If a group is very large and you have a co-host, you can split the group in two, using the [Breakout Rooms feature in Zoom](https://docs.carpentries.org/topic_folders/communications/tools/zoom_rooms.html#information-for-event-hosts).
 - Copy the agenda from the bottom of the Etherpad to the space under your time slot
 - Lead the discussion
     - We recommend following the main points of the agenda, but feel free to let discussion go where people want.
 Not all the questions need to be answered by everyone.
-    - Don't feel like *you* have to answer all the questions as the host - draw on the other discussion participants to answer each other's questions.
+    - You should not feel like *you* have to answer all the questions as the host - draw on the other discussion participants to answer each other's questions.
     - If someone is attending as part of their training checkout, prompt them to ask a question.
     - Try to leave enough time at the end for the final agenda item.

 The agenda should be similar to the following: